88lex/sasync/README.md

 If you have multiple sets then you can run them in sequence with "./sasync set.tv set.movies set.books" or in parallel with "./sasync set.tv & ./sasync set.movies &" .

-WARNING: At the moment there is an issue with rclone and server side copies/syncs when you hit the hard limit of 750G uploads per day.
-If there are files in the transfer 'buffer' and you hit the hard limit then rclone can hang indefinitely.
-There are a few ways to mitigate this problem.
-1. Use a hard timeout.
-This is embedded in the sasync script but can be hashed out # if you want to omit it
-2. Use conservative --max-transfer settings so that the number of --transfers times typical library file size will never hit the hard upload limit. e.g. If 4k file sizes are typically 40-80GB and you are doing 4 simultaneous transfers then set --max-transfer to < (750 - (4 x 80)) , say 400GB.
-3. Add --disable move,copy to the rclone script.
-This will slow down your transfers as they are downloaded then uploaded rather than server side.
-But rclone will finish non-server-side transfers that are have been started rather than hanging.
+Script syntax would be `./sasync set.tv` which runs rclone sync for each source-dest pair, in a loop for number of SAs.

+Each sync set can have from 1 to an unlimited number of sync pairs.
+Or if you prefer to create smaller/separate sets like tv, movies, 4k, ebooks/audiobooks, etc. then you can create individual set.* files for each subset.

+If you have multiple sets then you can run them in sequence with `./sasync set.tv set.movies set.books` Or you can run them in parallel with `./sasync set.tv & ./sasync set.movies`

 Resource usage for this script is very light as the copy/move actions are all executed server side.
-The script can be modified to use the --disable move,copy flag if you prefer, in which case I/O and CPU usage will rise. chunk size in the set files to speed up copying.
+That said, the script can be modified to use the --disable move,copy flag if you prefer, in which case I/O and CPU usage would rise.
-If you do use --disable move,copy you may want to increase allocated resources when running the script.

-NOTE: --fast-list increases RAM usage.
-You can delete the fast list flag and the script will run fine, but scans will take a bit longer.
-You can also try using --no-traverse rather than --fast-list.

 There is a clean_tds option in the script to dedupe and remove empty directores from source or destination and to delete trash.
 If you don't need that feature simply insert a hash '#' before the clean_tds command or in front of individual lines in the function.